 While you can enlist the best website builders (opens in new tab) and utilize the best web hosting (opens in new tab) services, the other option many businesses use is WordPress (opens in new tab), where they can create and host a site using the best WordPress hosting (opens in new tab) providers, or utilize its CMS for enterprise content management (opens in new tab).

-Many businesses use the excellent WordPress platform to host their website, but without the right care and attention, a WordPress website can be slow, buggy, and insecure.
-It takes a lot of time and effort to keep a WordPress website running smoothly.
-Managed WordPress hosting is a type of web hosting service that does this for you, leaving you time to focus on your core business.
+However, if not given the right levels of care and attention, a WordPress website can degenerate to being slow, buggy, and insecure.
+To keep a WordPress site running smoothly can take a lot of time and effort, but managed WordPress hosting is a specific type of web hosting that does this for you, meaning you have time to focus on your business.

-In this article, we take a look at some advantages of managed hosting with a particular focus on managed hosting for WordPress.
+Here, we'll take a look at some advantages of managed vs unmanaged hosting (opens in new tab), with a particular focus on managed WordPress hosting.